The Great Weapon Battle Master Fighter

 As the name implies, you can force a creature you hit with a weapon attack to make a saving throw.
 They’ll drop their weapon on a failed save.

 This can be a solid defensive maneuver for your whole party to benefit from since you can use your object interaction during your turn to kick the weapon away or pick it up yourself with your free hand.

 Your opponent will have to either draw one of their other weapons or step away to pick up theirs before they can make their attacks.
 If you can pull this off, you may give yourself and any other allies within 5 ft. of the creatures with an opportunity attack if they run to grab their weapon!

-This is a solid defensive maneuver to improve your personal survivability.
-This build revolves around getting up-close to your enemies.
-The risk that comes with that play-style, of course, is that you may sometimes find yourself out of position.
+This is a solid defensive maneuver to improve your survivability.
+This build revolves around getting up close to your enemies.
+The risk that comes with that play style, of course, is that you may sometimes find yourself out of position.

 You can use Evasive Footwork to give yourself additional AC while you move around.
-This gives you the opportunity to take the Attack action, but still safely move out-of-the-way thanks to your increased AC.
+This allows you to take the Attack action, but still, safely move out-of-the-way thanks to your increased AC.

 After being hit with an attack from another creature you can use a reaction to reduce the damage based on your superiority dice roll + your Dexterity modifier.